UM Motorcycles: History

-Joint Ventures
+Joint ventures

-UM Motors entered the Indian market (which accounts for 78 percentage of the global two-wheeler demand) with a 50:50 joint venture with Lohia Auto.
+In 2016 UM Motors entered the Indian market (which accounts for 78 percentage of the global two-wheeler demand) with a 50:50 joint venture with Lohia Auto.
 It has invested 100 crores in a plant at Kashipur, Uttarakhand capable of producing 5000 units a month, and is headquartered in New Delhi.
-The brand retails in India under the UM Lohia brand name and started operations in 2016.
-The company has rolled out two 280 cc cruiser motorcycles in India – Renegade Commando and Renegade Sport S and currently has 75 dealerships.
+The company has rolled out two 280 cc cruiser motorcycles in India – Renegade Commando and Renegade Sport S and currently has 50 dealerships.

 The UM Lohia venture will also export motorcycles to Nepal, besides other South Asian markets.
 The current level of localisation is 60 percentage with engines and fuel tanks being imported.
 Karan Singh Grover is the brand ambassador for the UM Lohia venture.

-This venture ended because of poor after sales by the company in India as the spare parts were not good and a case were running in India.
-All service centers across India have been closed.